This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- In a bowl, whisk together the cream, pumpkin, milk, sugar, eggs, salt, and spices.
+• In a bowl, whisk together the cream, pumpkin, milk, sugar, eggs, salt, and spices until well combined.

-- Toss the bread cubes with butter in another bowl and pour into the baking pan.
-Pour the pumpkin mixture evenly over the bread.
-Press the bread gently into the mixture, and allow it to sit for 15 minutes.
+• Toss the bread cubes with butter in another bowl, then pour them into the baking pan.
+Pour the pumpkin mixture evenly over the bread, pressing it gently into the mixture.
+Allow it to sit for 15 minutes.

-- Bake until custard sets, 35 to 40 minutes.
-Cool before serving.
+• Bake until the custard sets, about 35 to 40 minutes.
+Allow to cool before serving.

 Notes